 When twelve brothers get a sister, they need to flee to the forest.
 Will they end up together again?

-The Twelve Brothers is a Brothers Grimm fairy tale about twelve brothers and their sister.
-When she is born, their father, the king, orders the brothers killed.
-They flee into the forest where their sister finds them years later.
-A magic tragedy turns the brothers into ravens.
+The Twelve Brothers is a Brothers Grimm fairy tale about twelve brothers and a sister.
+When she is born, their father orders the brothers killed.
+They flee and years later their sister finds them.
+A tragedy turns the brothers into ravens.
 Their sister breaks this spell by staying silent for seven years.

 Twelve coffins for twelve brothers

 Once upon a time there were a king and a queen who lived happily together.
 They had twelve children, all boys.
 One day the king said to his wife, “If the thirteenth child which you are about to bring into the world is a girl, the twelve boys shall die, in order that her possessions may be great and the kingdom may fall to her alone.”

 He ordered twelve coffins to be made, had them already filled with shavings.
 In each a little pillow for the dead.
 He had them taken into a locked-up room and gave the queen the key of it.
 He ordered her not to speak of this to anyone.